-If all of the user streams in the file are greater than the cutoff of 4096 bytes, then mini FAT and mini stream are not required.
-In this case, the header's first mini FAT starting sector location can be set to ENDOFCHAIN, and the root directory entry's starting sector location can be set to ENDOFCHAIN.
+If all of the user streams in the file are greater than the cutoff of 4,096 bytes, the mini FAT and mini stream are not required.
+In this case, the location of the header's first mini FAT starting sector can be set to ENDOFCHAIN, and the location of the root directory entry's starting sector can be set to ENDOFCHAIN.